CHECK OUT OUR THIRD VIRTUAL EXHIBITION!

-LinBi focuses upon Europe’s biodiversity content.
+Between 2019-2020, the CEF-INEA project LinBi focused upon Europe’s biodiversity content.
 This content reflects the enormous variety of life on earth, as depicted in books, illustrations, specimen scans, photographs, sound recordings and video.

-LinBi is helping to bring together research and the general public.
-Our goal is to introduce research material to new users and re-users, such as students and nature enthusiasts, broadcasters, politicians, industry, SMEs and education providers.
-LinBi is an important step in providing access to biodiversity content for new user communities.
+LinBi helped to bring together research and the general public.
+The goal was to introduce research material to new users and re-users, such as students and nature enthusiasts, broadcasters, politicians, industry, SMEs and education providers.
+LinBi was an important step in providing access to biodiversity content for new user communities.

-LinBi bridges the information gap by providing new ways of using biodiversity content.
+LinBi bridged the information gap by providing new ways of using biodiversity content.
 By linking information objects, the LinBi enrichment platform connects Europe’s biodiversity material with existing content.
-All LinBi data items will be processed by the OpenUp! natural history aggregator and delivered to Europeana.
+All LinBi data items is processed by the OpenUp! natural history aggregator and delivered to Europeana.

-LinBi will create a data enrichment platform to link existing items of data with new items, creating ‘enriched’ information objects.
-These enriched objects will be processed by the OpenUp!
+LinBi created a data enrichment platform to link existing items of data with new items, creating ‘enriched’ information objects.
+These enriched objects were processed by the OpenUp!
 Natural History content aggregator and delivered to Europeana.

 Linking is the process of establishing that various objects have something in common, whether through high-level definitions (‘tree’, ‘flower’, ‘frog’, ‘dog’ etc.) or by using more specific details such as plant classification, scientific name, creator’s name/s, geolocation and more.
 The platform will support the creation of new classifications using simple vocabularies.
 Based on common terms, these simple wordlists will enable the use of everyday language in the discovery of natural history content described on a scientific level.